How can herbs benefit you during your pregnancy? Is it safe to use herbs while you are pregnant? How can you determine if an herb is safe?

 It’s difficult to treat pregnancy ailments because so many medications are off limits.
 Many pregnant women seek natural alternatives, and end up turning to herbs for support during the duration of their pregnancy.

-Herbs can be used to treat common pregnancy symptoms, but there are certain herbs that are restricted for expecting mothers.
+Herbs can be used to treat common pregnancy symptoms, but certain herbs are restricted for expecting mothers.
 Most herbs are safe if they are not considered stimulants and you don’t use them in high doses.

 It’s important you educate yourself on the correct uses of herbs during pregnancy and understand why certain ones should be avoided.